Table of Contents

 Why is Bone Grafting Needed?

 Bone grafting becomes necessary when there isn’t enough bone in your jaw to support dental implants.
-This situation can arise for various reasons, such as gum disease, facial injury, or wearing dentures for long periods.
-Additionally, the natural process of resorption, where the body reabsorbs the bone into the bloodstream after tooth loss, can lead to inadequate bone quality and volume.
+This situation can arise for various reasons, such as gum disease, facial injuries, or prolonged denture use.
+Additionally, the natural process of resorption, in which the body reabsorbs bone into the bloodstream after tooth loss, can lead to inadequate bone quality and volume.

 Dental implants are the most effective method for replacing missing teeth, but they require a healthy and robust bone structure for the procedure to succeed.
 Therefore, if your dentist determines you have insufficient bone volume, a bone graft can help create a solid base for the implant.